ned14/pcpp/Readme.rst

 PyPI: https://pypi.python.org/pypi/pcpp Github: https://github.com/ned14/pcpp

-A pure Python v2 C preprocessor implementation very useful for preprocessing header only C++ libraries into single file includes and other such build or packaging stage malarky.
+A pure Python v2 C (pre-)preprocessor implementation very useful for pre-preprocessing header only C++ libraries into single file includes and other such build or packaging stage malarky.
 The implementation can be used as a Python module or as a command line tool ``pcpp`` which can stand in for a conventional C preprocessor (i.e. it'll accept similar arguments).
 Extensive ability to hook and customise the preprocessing is provided, for example one can pass through preprocessor logic if any inputs are undefined (instead of treating undefined macros as if 0).
-This aids easy generation of low compile time single file includes for some header only library.
+This aids easy generation of low compile time single file includes for some header only library, thus making ``pcpp`` a "pre-pre-processor".

 ``pcpp`` passes a modified edition of the `mcpp <http://mcpp.sourceforge.net/>`_ unit test suite.
 Modifications done were to clarify ternary operators with extra brackets,